 Joint with Matteo Bizzarri and Riccardo Franceschin

-Joint with Gianmarco Daniele, Marco Le Moglie, and Paolo Pinotti, Conditionally accepted by the EJ
+Joint with Gianmarco Daniele, Marco Le Moglie, and Paolo Pinotti, The Economic Journal

 We show that the War on Drugs launched by the Mexican President Felipe Calderón in 2007 pushed drug cartels into large-scale oil thefts.
 Municipalities that the presidential candidate’s party barely won at the local elections in 2007-2009 exhibit a larger increase in illegal oil taps over the following years, compared to municipalities in which the presidential candidate’s party barely lost the elections.
 Challenger cartels in the drug market leapfrog incumbent drug cartels when entering the new illegal activity, analogous to what is typically observed in legal markets.
 Since challengers and incumbents specialize in different criminal sectors, the expansion of challengers does not increase violence in municipalities traversed by oil pipelines.
 At the same time, the municipalities traversed by a pipeline witness a decrease in schooling rates.